cncf/toc/tags/app-delivery.md

 * Helm
 * Kubernetes

-The following, non exhaustive, sample list of activities and deliverables are in-scope for the SIG:
+The following, non exhaustive, sample list of activities and deliverables are in-scope for the TAG:

 * Education material to help provide guidance for the community
     * Summary and overview of projects available in the community